iesahin/xvc/book/src/ref/xvc-file-send.md

   [TARGETS]...
 Targets to send/push/upload to storage

 Options:
-  -r, --remote <REMOTE>  Storage name or guid to send the files
+  -r, --storage <REMOTE>  Storage name or guid to send the files
       --force            Force even if the files are already present in the storage -h, --help             Print help